IFAN Archives, Dakar

-I have been researching the history of Europe and colonial Africa in a transnational and transimperial perspective, with a focus on education, childhood and science.
-In this website, you will find information about my research activities and publications.
+I am an historian based at the University of Geneva, Switzerland.
+I have been researching the history of Europe and colonial Africa in a global perspective, with a focus on education, childhood, science and, more recently, political activism.

 NEWS